 Another advantage to the donor is that if a PET is made and the value of the asset given away is worth less at the date of death than the date of the gift, the lower value is substituted into the inheritance calculation.
 On the reverse, if at the date of death the asset is worth more than at the date of gift, the value at date of gift is used for inheritance tax purposes.

 This could be particularly useful in cases where the donor holds a stocks and shares portfolio.
 Particular shareholdings could be selected that are either showing a capital loss or very small gain, that when gifted away either result in a chargeable gain within the annual exemption or a small taxable gain.
 This will reduce the capital gains tax payable, potentially to nil, and the value of the PET within the nil rate band.
 On top of this, stocks and shares are generally assets which should be held for the long term, passing the shares to the next generation at this currently reduced value, not only locks in reduced tax rates but also removes the potentially capital accumulating asset from the donors estate at an early stage.

-Gifting the assets away will fully relinquish control to the beneficiaries and so the donor must be suitably prepared that he may not recall the assets if he should find himself in financial difficulty.
+Gifting the assets away will fully relinquish control to the beneficiaries and so the donor must be suitably prepared that they may not recall the assets if they should find themselves in financial difficulty.